olli6rhnee/stats220/README.md

 ## Interesting part
 In terms of the meme, I'm almost satisfied with it but I think it's funny.
 So it's okay.

-And I really like my GIF animation because it was inspired by some __pixel game__ I played.
+And I really like my GIF animation because it was inspired by some __pixel games__ I played.
 I take the same understanding that animation is supported frame by frame and it is a great learning expereince for me.

 # The project
 I think it might be easier if you could find them [here](https://olli6rhnee.github.io/stats220/).